Southern Soul Food Fresh Cranberry Sauce

 - Rinse the cranberries and place them in a colander to drain.

-- In a medium-sized pot, combine the cranberries, water, sugar, and nutmeg over medium-high heat on the stovetop.
+- In a medium-sized pot, combine the cranberries, water, sugar, nutmeg, and vanilla over medium-high heat on the stovetop.

 - Gently stir the ingredients to combine.